 Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons 4.LS2.1 Support an argument with evidence that plants get the materials they need for growth and reproduction chiefly through a process in which they use carbon dioxide from the air, water, and energy from the sun to produce sugars, plant materials, and waste (oxygen); and that this process is called photosynthesis.
-4.LS2.2 Develop models of terrestrial and aquatic food chains to describe the movement of energy among producers, herbivores, carnivores, omnivores, and decomposers Lesson 1: Why would a hawk move to New York City?
-Life Science Ecosystems 4.LS2.3 Using information about the roles of organisms (producers, consumers, decomposers), evaluate how those roles in food chains are interconnected in a food web, and communicate how the organisms are continuously able to meet their needs in a stable food web. les of organisms , evaluate how nected in a food sms are Lesson 2: What do plants eat?
-Lesson 3: Where do fallen leaves go?
-Lesson 4: Do worms really eat dirt?
+4.LS2.2 Develop models of terrestrial and aquatic food chains to describe the movement of energy among producers, herbivores, carnivores, omnivores, and decomposers.
+Lesson 1: Why would a hawk move to New York City?
+Life Science Ecosystems 4.LS2.3 Using information about the roles of organisms (producers, consumers, decomposers), evaluate how those roles in food chains are interconnected in a food web, and communicate how the organisms are continuously able to meet their needs in a stable food web.
+Web of Life Lesson 2: What do plants eat?
 4.LS2.4 Develop and use models to determine the effects of introducing a species to, or removing a species from, an ecosystem and how either one can damage the balance of an ecosystem.
 4.LS2.5 Analyze and interpret data about changes (land characteristics, water distribution, temperature, food, and other organisms) in the environment and describe what mechanisms organisms can use to affect their ability to survive and reproduce.
 Biological Change 4.LS4.1 Obtain information about what a fossil is and ways a fossil can provide information about the past.
 Tennessee specific standard